iamdtang/skaterdav85.github.io/teaching/2018/labs/socialite.md

 date: 2018-04-02
 ---

 Revisit your Laravel application and implement Socialite using one of the supported providers that we didn't cover in class.
+Your application should be able to login via another provider, similar to the example we did in class.

 ## Submission